John-R-Wallace-NOAA/Improving_TMB_gdbsource_under_Windows/README.md

 ### Testing gdbsource.win()

-On a Windows machine, put the 'simpleError.cpp' and 'simpleError.R' in the R_and_Cpp folder in this repo (and given below) into C:\TMB_Debug and then under R ver 4.2 run:
+On a Windows machine, put the 'simpleError.cpp' and 'simpleError.R' in the R_and_Cpp folder in this repo (and given below) into C:\TMB_Debug, and then under R ver 4.2 run:

     setwd('C:/TMB_Debug')
     library(TMB)